JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Dynamic Pathing/README.md

   return trajectory1;
 }
 ```
 By using the PoseEstimate of the robot (the location of the robot) in real time, we could much more accurately create paths for the robot to follow.
+There isn't really too much code here to showcase but this solution ended up being extremely helpful.
+I think in the future, it would be better to either tune Road Runner better so that the robot can actually follow the path it's supposed to, or create a custom autonomous motion controller for the robot.